 On February 25, 2019, the District entered into an amended and restated cost sharing agreement with Fort Bend Levee Improvement District No. 19 ("LID 19") and Fort Bend Levee Improvement District No. 15 ("LID 15") for the construction of storm sewer and interconnect facilities to serve Hagerson Road.
-Pursuant to this agreement, the District is responsible for approximately \$826,507 of construction costs.
 Each district will have an equitable ownership interest in the facilities based on the pro rata share of costs paid.
 The District will retain legal title and be responsible for operation and maintenance of the project, with the exception of certain facilities which will be conveyed to LID 15 upon completion of construction.
+Construction of the facilities was completed during the current fiscal year.

-Note 11 - Strategic Partnership Agreement
+Note 11- Strategic Partnership Agreement